-The music video Qandeel Baloch made her debut in last week all but faded from our radars as a new controversy surfaced yesterday: that the young social media celebrity was previously married.
+The music video Qandeel Baloch made her debut in all but faded from our radars as a new controversy surfaced: that the young social media celebrity was previously married.

 Speaking to Dawn, a man called Ashiq Hussain claims he married Qandeel in 2008 and that the couple had a son who now lives with him.